shermanloan/scejson-doc/doc/module-loan.md

 accrue interest in a US Rule manner, and also disclose the US Rule APR.
 If this field is omitted or set to `false`, the US Rule APR will always be computed.

-If the value of this attribute is set to `true` and the following conditions are
+If the value of this field is set to `true` and the following conditions are
 met: (i) interest is accrued via a US Rule method, (ii) A US Rule APR method matching the acrual method has been specified, (iii) the Regulation Z Finance Charge is equal to the interest charge, and (iv) there is only a single